Skip to content

 Collect payments

-When a payment is processed successfully, the following will occur:
+When a payment is processed, the following will occur:

-• You will receive a payment notification.
+• You'll receive a payment notification.
 If you don't want to receive a notification for a completed payment, you can turn off email notifications for payments in your notifications settings.

 Please note: for recurring payments, the buyer will receive a receipt each time they are charged, but you will only receive a notification for the first payment made.
 You can use workflows to send internal notifications for subsequent payments.